-To receive BHBH Program rental assistance funds, the Tribal entity must submit for DHCS review related policies and procedures that address the following:
+To receive BHBH Program rental assistance funds, the eligible applicant must submit for DHCS review related policies and procedures that address the following:

-• The calculation of rental assistance, which must be indicated and must use either Fair Market Rents (FMRs) or a rent reasonableness methodology to calculate allowable

-- rental rates.
-Tribal entities may offer either shallow subsidies up to a specific dollar amount or a formula in which the individual pays a portion of the rent based on income. - Clear eligibility requirements for individuals and units for short-term and/or mid-term rental assistance.
-The requirements for both short- and mid-term assistance may be the same, or the Tribal entity may have fewer requirements for short-term assistance than for mid-term. - Fraud prevention, along with regular audits and clear documentation of all payments. - Requirements for payments to be made directly to property owners or managers. - Requirements to provide supportive services and resources to individuals who are receiving rental assistance, to remove barriers and help them obtain longer-term rental assistance or other affordable housing. - Requirements for participants to have access to supportive services.
+- The calculation of rental assistance, which must be indicated and must use either Fair Market Rents or a rent reasonableness methodology to calculate allowable rental rates.
+Eligible applicants may offer either shallow subsidies up to a specific dollar amount or a formula in which the individual pays a portion of the rent based on income. - Clear eligibility requirements for individuals and units for short-term and/or mid-term rental assistance.
+The requirements for both short- and mid-term assistance may be the same, or the tribal entity may have fewer requirements for short-term assistance than for mid-term. - Fraud prevention, along with regular audits and clear documentation of all payments.

+- Requirements for payments to be made directly to property owners or managers. - Requirements to provide supportive services and resources to individuals who are receiving rental assistance, to remove barriers and help them obtain longer-term rental assistance or other affordable housing. - Requirements for participants to have access to supportive services.

 Auxiliary Funding in Assisted Living Settings.
-This is funding to support the successful placement of people who have licensed care needs.
-Assisted living settings are licensed by the California Department of Social Services (CDSS) and include Adult Residential Facilities (ARFs) and Residential Care Facilities for the Elderly (RCFEs), among others.
-The length of the funding may be determined by the Tribal entity and may only be necessary until the client has stabilized and can be served in a lower level of care.
-There is not a licensure restriction on the use of interim housing options (see Shelter/Interim Housing, above); however, if a facility is required to have a license, it must have a current/valid license to utilize BHBH Program funds.
+This is funding to support the successful placement of people who need licensed care.
+Assisted living settings are licensed by the California Department of Social Services and include Adult Residential Facilities and Residential Care Facilities for the Elderly, among others.
+The length of the funding may be determined by the eligible applicant and may only be necessary until the client has stabilized and can be served in a lower level of care.
+There is not a licensure restriction on the use of interim housing options (see Shelter/Interim Housing, above); however, if a facility is required to have a license, it must have a current/valid license to use BHBH Program funds.
 BHBH Program funds may not be used for locked facilities (where participants cannot leave).

-Navigation Services

-In all three housing types, a key to the success of the BHBH Program is housing navigation to assist individuals to move away from homelessness to appropriate, affordable permanent housing and supports.
+Navigation Services.
+In all three housing types, a key to the success of the BHBH Program is housing navigation to help individuals move away from homelessness to appropriate, affordable permanent housing and supports.
 People who receive services and housing funded by the BHBH Program must have the opportunity to receive housing navigation services.
 (See Attachment C for a definition of "housing navigation.")
-Housing navigation includes assistance in identifying and applying for appropriate housing subsidies or housing programs, Participant Assistance Funds, Rental Assistance, and housing through either the BHBH Program or other funding sources.
-Housing navigation services may either be offered as part of the services at a specific BHBH Program, as a standalone service that works with clients of multiple bridge BHBH sites, or by a housing navigation team that serves multiple housing programs.
+Housing navigation includes assistance in identifying and applying for appropriate housing subsidies or housing programs, Participant Assistance Funds, rental assistance, and housing through either the BHBH Program or other funding sources.
+Housing navigation services may be offered either as part of the services at a specific BHBH program, as a standalone service that works with clients of multiple BHBH sites, or by a housing navigation team that serves multiple housing programs.

 As part of housing navigation, BHBH Program funds may also be used for a Landlord Outreach and Mitigation Fund to support engagement of property owners, which may include offering property owners supports and incentives.
 Landlord/owner outreach may include the development of presentations, outreach materials, campaigns, incentives, and support to help properties meet the requirements of subsidizing agencies.
-Additionally, Tribal entities may establish a mitigation fund to offset any damages caused by a BHBH Program participant and/or for use if an eviction should become necessary.
-Prior to receiving funds for Landlord Outreach and Mitigation Funds, the Tribal entities must submit complete policies and procedures for the use of these funds.
+Additionally, eligible applicants may establish a mitigation fund to offset any damages caused by a BHBH program participant and/or for use if an eviction should become necessary.
+Prior to receiving funds for Landlord Outreach and Mitigation Funds, eligible applicants must submit establish policies and procedures for the use of these funds.